Enhancement Shaman DPS Mythic+ Tips — The War Within (11.1.0)

 using

-Maelstrom Weapon spenders until your counter is set to a comfortable amount ready for the opening pull.
+Maelstrom Weapon spenders until your counter is set to a comfortable amount.
+Build

 Lightning Rod Management